leotulipan/Bawag-CSV-Downloader/README.md

 #BAWAG CSV Downloader

 The goal of this script is to be able to download your .csv Files from the BAWAG Banking server.
+And make them importable to YNAB
+Currently you can only convert already downloaded csv files

 ## Installation